Things a Woman Never Wants to Hear on the First Few Dates

-That one is right up there with saying she reminds you of her mother.
+That one is right up there with saying she reminds you of your mother, her mother even.
 She will take that as offensive.
-You might as well still be dating your ex if you mean it as a compliment, and if you think your ex was a psycho then you have probably just sealed your fate by not having to worry about a psycho that reminds you of the ex psycho.
+You might as well still be dating your ex if you mean it as a compliment, and if you think your ex was a psycho then you have probably just sealed your fate by not having to worry about a psycho that reminds you of the ex-psycho.

 “You look great for your age.”

 Oh!
 That is most definitely a fail.
 It really does not matter if you are speaking to your date or to some random woman on the street.
 You may not mean it the way it sounds, but. . .well. . .by now you get the idea.
 Maybe try just saying she looks great and leave it at that, okay?

 “Do you want to come to my place or should we go to yours?”